We receive a large number of requests for information about the Horizon IT Scandal. These FAQs address the most common questions.

 How is Post Office supporting the Inquiry and sharing all required information?

-We are fully committed to supporting the Inquiry to establish the truth and we have disclosed around 500,000 documents as of 9 September 2024, reflecting both the unprecedented scale of the issues in the scandal and our commitment to transparency.
-We are working with the Inquiry to provide all necessary documents prior to the upcoming hearings.
+We are fully committed to supporting the Inquiry to establish the truth and we have disclosed almost half a million documents (as of December 2024), reflecting both the unprecedented scale of the issues in the scandal and our commitment to transparency.
+We continue to work with the Inquiry to respond to any further requests for information ahead of the final report publication.

 The Inquiry is examining issues that spanned more than two decades, including a lengthy period when Post Office was part of Royal Mail Group.
-Disclosure is therefore highly complex and we continue to do all we can to deliver continuous improvements and incorporate past learnings into the disclosure process to avoid the risk of delays to the Inquiry’s timetable.
+Disclosure is therefore highly complex and we continue to do all we can to deliver continuous improvements and incorporate past learnings into the disclosure process to facilitate the Inquiry’s work.

 Why is Post Office unable to answer some questions about past events?